Verbatim Court Reporter Using Stenomask

-Increased demand in other industries — A growing number of fields (including business, politics, medicine, professional sports, television and many more) require real-time court reporters and transcriptions of conferences, seminars and video.
+Increased demand in other industries — A growing number of fields (including business, politics, medicine, professional sports, television and many more) require real-time court reporters and transcriptions of conferences, seminars, and video.

 Low education and enrollment rates — Court reporting schools across the nation have reported a steady decrease in enrollment over the last two decades.
 The schools attribute this trend to low-awareness and the push toward four-year degree programs.

-With high demand, high retirement and low enrollment, there just are not enough reporters to go around.
+With high demand, high retirement, and low enrollment, there just are not enough reporters to go around.
 All these factors contribute to the imminent court reporter shortage, despite the rewarding opportunities the industry offers.

 What This Means for Reporters

 Current court reporters will experience an increased demand for their services.
 Court reporting firms and freelance reporters will likely encounter more and more opportunities for business.
 Some experienced professionals may even find themselves caught up in bidding wars for their expertise.
 However, as demand rises and professionals retire, court reporting firms and legal firms will find it increasingly difficult to hire qualified, quality reporters.

 Prospective court reporters will find themselves entering a lucrative career with boundless opportunity.

 Less demanding education requirements — An expensive, four-year college education is not necessary to become a court reporter.
 While continued education is valuable, you can become a certified voice reporter in as little as 6 months while studying online.
 Less time in school means fewer loans to repay.

-High earning potential — The earning potential for a verbatim court reporter right out of school is an average of $40,000 nationwide, and this number drastically increases with experience.
+High earning potential — The earning potential for a verbatim court reporter right out of school is an average of $55,000 nationwide, and this number drastically increases with experience.
 In fact, reporters who invest in continued education and advanced certification typically earn six-figure salaries.

 Freelance options — With the variety of industries in need of court reporters, professionals can create freelance careers.
 This freelance path can be very rewarding and enables professionals to choose their own hours and create flexible schedules for themselves.

 Stable career, growing demand and increased opportunities —Young professionals in the field will benefit from the various opportunities of this market.
 New court reporters will be embarking upon a lucrative and stable career.

 For more information on becoming a verbatim court reporter/voice writer visit;